Shmulik27/IncidentResolutionAssistant/README.md

   - **Action Recommender**: ML-based (LogisticRegression)
   - **Incident Integrator**: Integrates with GitHub and Jira to automate ticketing and closure for code-related incidents.
 - **K8s Log Scanner**: Scans logs from EKS and GKE Kubernetes clusters for incident detection.
-- **React Frontend**: Modern web dashboard for monitoring services, analyzing incidents, running tests, and managing configuration.
+- **React Frontend**: Modern web dashboard for monitoring services, analyzing incidents, and managing configuration.

 ### System Design Diagram